 And how about your friend from South Africa?
 How did you meet her?

 P: I met her when I was playing volleyball here on campus.
 She was there and wanted to join the game but didn’t know how to play.
 After that game, we saw each other on campus again and started talking and became friends.
 She is very easy going and friendly.
 We keep in touch with both of these friends now.
-And they helped us meet a lot of other Concordia students.
+And they helped us meet a lot of other college students.

 What would you say to someone considering coming to Kings to study?

 R: What I want to say is this is more than a language school.
 It really is a great adventure and everybody is very quick with problems and many friendly and caring people everywhere.

 When I came here I had a rash and I wasn't sure if I could speak with someone about it.
 Another student suggested that I speak with Jodi, who was very attentive.
 Jodi went with me to the Minute Clinic and she brought me to buy medicine.
 She was very quick to respond to everything, like chop chop chop.
 I was so surprised.
 She solved everything!

 P: I agree, Kings has such a good system and everyone is very helpful.
 People at Kings take care of every student.

 Also, there is great technology here.
 Our classroom has a smart board.
 Amazing.
 Teachers have a computer and access to internet right there in the classroom so can find things on the internet very quickly.
 For listening activities, teacher use new technology and a very good sound system.
 The chairs and desks are very modern and nice.